A Theory of Self-Resonance After Inflation, Part 1: Adiabatic and Isocurvature Goldstone Modes: Conclusions

 It is also of great interest to have a detailed understanding of self-resonance from the underlying description of the quantum mechanics of many particles.
 We do this in Part 2 \cite{Part2}.
 This includes understanding the long wavelength phenomena using nonrelativistic quantum mechanics, the shorter wavelength phenomena using Feynman diagrams, and the explicit quantization around the classical background.
 Furthermore, we explore a small breaking of the symmetry, as is essential to some models of baryogenesis \cite{Hertzberg:2013jba,Hertzberg:2013mba}.

 A direction for future work is to remove the internal symmetry of the Lagrangian.
-It would be interesting to see how this alters the structure of the various modes, and whether some analogous pressure arguments could be developed.
+It would be interesting to see how this alters the structure of the various modes, and whether some analogous (``auxiliary") pressure arguments could be developed.
 Another possibility is to go beyond linear theory and apply these arguments to develop a theory of nonlinear fluid dynamics.

 We thank Jacovie Rodriguez for help in the early stage of this project.
-We also thank Alan Guth and David Kaiser for useful discussions.
+We also thank Alan Guth, David Kaiser, Mustafa Amin, and Kaloian Lozanov for useful discussions.
 We would like to acknowledge support by the Center for Theoretical Physics and the Undergraduate Research Opportunities Program at MIT.
 This work is supported by the U.S. Department of Energy under cooperative research agreement Contract Number DE-FG02-05ER41360.
 JK is supported by an NSERC PDF fellowship.